-The TCS shall make entries in ink, in a format approved by the ENGINEER, without erasures or white-outs.
+The TCS shall make entries in ink, in a format approved by the Project Manager, without erasures or white-outs.
 The TCS shall strike out unacceptable entries and replace with acceptable ones.
 The TCS may use photographs to supplement the written text.

-The TCS shall ensure that the traffic control diary is available for inspection by the ENGINEER or PROJECT MANAGER at all times and submit a copy of the diary to the PROJECT MANAGER at the end of each week.
+Ensure that the traffic control diary is available for inspection by the Project Manager at all times and submit a copy of the diary to the Project Manager at the end of each week.
+The traffic control diary shall be keep on site during construction activities.

-The traffic control diary will become the property of the OWNER at the completion of the Project.
-If the CONTRACTOR fails to submit the diary, the OWNER may withhold final payment until it is submitted.
+The traffic control diary will become the property of the Department at the completion of the Project.
+If the Contractor fails to submit the diary, the Department may withhold final payment until it is submitted.